r3c4ll/docker-tests/README.md

-# docker-tests
+# VEF Docker Lab

-Just a test for CI/CD with Docker in Github
+Just a test for CI/CD the Virtual Economy Framework with Docker in Github

 ## Preparing the self-hosted Github Action Server